 Scripture reveals: They know not, neither will they understand; they walk on in darkness: all the foundations of the earth are out of course (unstable) (Psalm 82:5).
 There is an importation of evil; of a global nature, in an electronic age that has helped its infiltration; and acceptability rather than rejection.

 It was noted by the Psalmist that their eyes were closed to justice, choosing the dark side of humanity (sinfulness), rather than godly reproof, with all the foundations of the earth out of course; no longer bearing the traits of godliness.

-A Sunday school commentary noted the dark side of humanity: We are suffering from the corrosive immoral breath of the 21st century.
+The dark side of humanity was noted in that we are suffering from the corrosive immoral breath of the 21st century.
 The secularism, humanism, materialism, and liberalism of our day has devastated our sources of security.

 If humanity continues to drift morally and socially during the next century as it did during the present one, we will sink into the abyss of total corruption and despair.
 There are those who are giving humanity's vilest nature what they want to hear, justification to do exactly as they please with no regard to a day of reckoning.

 Eventually kingdoms crumble because they ascended to dominance in human ingenuity, political intrigue, and self-interest.
 The time is coming when all powers and principalities will collapse under the weight of God's judgment.

 Scripture reveals: The wicked shall be turned into hell, and all the nations that forget God (Psalm 9:17).
 Put them in fear, O Lord; that the nations may know themselves to be but men (Psalm 9:20).
 It was noted that this refers to the wicked who forget there is a God; who knows all things, and in whom men are held accountable.